josStorer/chatGPTBox/README.md

 ## ✨ Features

 - 🌈 Call up the chat dialog box on any page at any time.
-- 📱 Also support for mobile devices.
+- 📱 Support for mobile devices.
-- 📓 Summarize any page by right-click menu.
+- 📓 Summarize any page with right-click menu.
 - 🔗 Multiple API support (Web API for Free and Plus users, GPT-3.5, GPT-4, New Bing, Self-Hosted).
-- 📦 Integration adaptation for various commonly used websites (reddit, quora, youtube, github, gitlab, stackoverflow, zhihu, bilibili).
+- 📦 Integration for various commonly used websites (reddit, quora, youtube, github, gitlab, stackoverflow, zhihu, bilibili).
 (Inspired by [wimdenherder](https://github.com/wimdenherder))
-- 🔍 Adaptation to all mainstream search engines, and custom queries to support additional sites.
+- 🔍 Integration to all mainstream search engines, and custom queries to support additional sites.
 - 🧰 Selection tool and right-click menu to perform various tasks, such as translation, summarization, polishing, sentiment analysis, paragraph division, code explain and queries.
 - 🗂️ Static cards support floating chat boxes for multi-branch conversations.